 After installation is complete, open Finder, and then browse to Applications > Adobe Creative Cloud.
 Double-click on Adobe Creative Cloud to open.

-In some cases you may be prompted to select between Adobe ID or Enterprise ID.
-Select Enterprise ID.
+In some cases you may be prompted to select between a personal or school account.
+Choose Company or School.

 After successfully signing into Adobe Creative Cloud you will see a list of apps available to install.

 With the Adobe Creative Cloud menu bar app you are able to install, uninstall, and update applications yourself.
 Note this is one of the only set of applications installed through this method and not Self Service.

 If you had previously installed older versions of any Adobe application you will have the option to update or uninstall them.

 If you require an older version of an application you can find a list of available versions by selecting the dot icon to the right of install, and then selecting other versions.

 If this article does not help resolve the issue, please submit a ticket.